 These ward level well being scores present a combined measure of well-being indicators of the resident population based on 12 different indicators.
 Where possible each indicator score is compared with the England and Wales average, which is zero.
 Scores over 0 indicate a higher probability that the population on average will experience better well-being according to these measures.

 Users can adjust the weight of each indicator depending on what they consider to be the more or less important, thus generating bespoke scores.
-This is done either by entering a number between 0 and 10 in the importance row or by moving the slider (each indicator is set to 10 by default).
+This is done either by entering a number between 0 and 10.
 The scores throughout the spreadsheet will update automatically.

-The well-being scores are then presented in a bar chart for each borough, and a map of London.
+The well-being scores are then presented in a ranked bar chart for each borough, and a ward map of London.

-Borough figures are also provided underneath to assist with comparisons.
+Borough figures are provided to assist with comparisons.

 IMPORTANT NOTE, users must enable macros when prompted upon opening the Excel spreadsheet (or reset security to medium/low) for the map to function.
 The rest of the tool will function without macros.

-If you cannot download the Excel file directly try this zip file (2.5MB).
+If you cannot download the Excel file directly try this zip file (2.6MB).

-If you experience any difficulties with downloading this spreadsheet, please contact Gareth Piggott in the Intelligence Unit.
+If you experience any difficulties with downloading this spreadsheet, please contact the London Datastore in the Intelligence Unit.